Five parameters are all you need (in $\Lambda$CDM)

 In contrast, when astrophysical data is included, $\tanh$ samples over $z_\re$ instead of $\tau_\reio$ and an additional likelihood component is calculated in \texttt{Cobaya}.
 For Gompertz, we do not sample any reionization parameter.
 Instead, we use SRFull or SRHalf to map physical parameters to reionization timeline and include the astrophysical likelihood component.
-Perhaps unsurprisingly, $\tanh$ reionization does a poor job of fitting the astrophysical data, with a $\chi^2$ larger than Gompertz's by an order of magnitude, hence we do not show the $\tanh$ + CMB + DW results in \Cref{tab:uber-table}.
+Perhaps unsurprisingly, $\tanh$ reionization does a poor job of fitting the astrophysical data, with a $\chi^2$ larger than Gompertz's by an order of magnitude, hence we do not show the $\tanh$ + CMB + DW results in Table~\ref{tab:uber-table}.

-There is an apparent discrepancy between the different models in $\theta_\mathrm{x}$, a proxy for the angular scale of the acoustic oscillations ($\theta_*$).
-The difference is due to our use of $100\theta_\mathrm{s}$, which corresponds to the peak scale parameter defined exactly as the ratio of the sound horizon divided by the angular diameter at decoupling, with decoupling time given by the maximum of the visibility function, i.e.\ the standard choice for CLASS.
+There is an apparent discrepancy between the different models in $\theta_\mathrm{x}$, a proxy for the angular scale of the acoustic oscillations $\theta_*$.
+The difference is due to our use of $100\theta_\mathrm{s}$, which corresponds to the peak scale parameter defined exactly as the ratio of the sound horizon divided by the angular diameter at decoupling, with decoupling time given by the maximum of the visibility function, i.e., the standard choice for CLASS.
 In contrast, the Planck collaboration reports $100\theta_\mathrm{MC}$, which is given by Eq.~(6) in \cite{Planck2014}, and corresponds to the standard choice in \texttt{CosmoMC}\cite{Lewis2002}.
 Unsurprisingly, different reionization scenarios give similar values of $100\theta_\mathrm{s}$.

-Although \Cref{tab:uber-table} does not display an error in the midpoint of reionization for gomp + SRFull + CMB + DW nor gomp + SRHalf + CMB + DW models, it is important to note that an error does exist.
+Although Table~\ref{tab:uber-table} does display an error in the midpoint of reionization for gomp + SRFull + CMB + DW and gomp + SRHalf + CMB + DW models, it is important to note that the error has been obtained by post-processing the chains.
 Unfortunately, it cannot be automatically computed with \texttt{Cobaya} because SRFull and SRHalf models do not sample over reionization parameters.
-Therefore, $z_\re$ has no meaning in our Gompertz \texttt{CLASS}\footnote{This oversight can be corrected; however, it would require re-running the chains.} for models that take advantage of the mapping between physical parameters and reionization timeline.
+Therefore, $z_\re$ has no meaning in our Gompertz \texttt{CLASS} for models that take advantage of the mapping between physical parameters and reionization timeline.